-In this webinar sponsored by Data Sciences International (DSI), Dr. Robert Gould, Assistant Professor of Physiology and Pharmacology at Wake Forest School of Medicine, will highlight several basic methods and applications for using EEG in freely moving rodents to enhance or complement research on CNS disorders.
+In this webinar sponsored by Data Sciences International (DSI), Dr. Robert Gould, Assistant Professor of Physiology and Pharmacology at Wake Forest School of Medicine, highlights several methods and applications for using EEG in freely moving rodents to enhance or complement research on CNS disorders.
 One well-known application of quantitative EEG (qEEG) is to examine different oscillatory patterns of brain function (e.g. diurnal rhythm, disease progression, pharmacological manipulations, etc.).
-In addition, Dr. Gould will discuss how EEG can be used to study sleep architecture and arousal, addiction/substance use disorder, schizophrenia and drug discovery.
+In addition, Dr. Gould discusses how EEG can be used to study sleep architecture and arousal, addiction/substance use disorder, schizophrenia and drug discovery.

-Michael Girand, Scientific Applications Manager at DSI, will convey a holistic approach when studying CNS based applications and discuss how researchers can improve their study design and get more endpoints out of the animal model.
+Michael Girand, Scientific Applications Manager at DSI, conveys a holistic approach when studying CNS-based applications and discusses how researchers can improve their study design and get more endpoints out of the animal model.